Commercial Photography Pricing

 Pricing Commercial Photography Fees

-Pricing commercial photography is a complicated and tricky topic that goes far beyond the scope of this simple blog post, so much so that we created a free 33-page guide on commercial photography pricing (you can sign up to receive the free guide at the end of this post), but I outline some strategies in this article that will help you calculate your own Photography Fees, which is the first part of the equation in commercial photography pricing.
+Pricing commercial photography is a complicated and tricky topic that goes far beyond the scope of this simple blog post, but I outline some strategies in this article that will help you calculate your own Photography Fees, which is the first part of the equation in commercial photography pricing.

 I know from past experience that when searching the web for information like this, you really just want a price.
 So here’s a range.

 Commercial Photography Fees (‘Day Rates’) can range from $1000/day to $5000+/day